Deeds101/CYBR8420-project/Assurance_Cases.md

 You can see the issue here: https://github.com/itflow-org/itflow/issues/673

 ***E5 - MFA Assurance Case*** \
-See 2.3 Assurance Case 3
+See 1.3/2.3 Assurance Case 3

 ***E6 - ITFlow Codebase*** \
-On the ITFlows codebase in GitHub, they sanitize the input every time a new request for a login comes through or the website is refreshed.
+According to the ITFlow codebase in GitHub, input is sanitized every time a new request for a login comes through or the website is refreshed.
+<br><br>

 ### 2.6 Assurance Case 6: Workflow Automation and Documentation Security
 ***E2 - Assurance Case on Login Credential Security*** \
+See 1.1/2.1 Assurance Case 1

 ***E3 - Assurance Case on MFA*** \
+See 1.3/2.3 Assurance Case 3

 ***E4 - Assurance Case on Login Credential Security*** \
+See 1.1/2.1 Assurance Case 1

 <br><br>